DIY painted knobs can be a great $ saver. Here’s the good, the bad, and the ugly…

 - Spray paint comfort grip/trigger – file this little tool under one of those tools you never knew you needed but LOVED once you got it.
 Not a requirement, but your hands will thank you 😉

 how to paint door knobs:

-3. Deglossing.
-At least, this is when you would do that in YHL’s tutorial.
+This is when you would do this deglossing procedurein YHL’s tutorial.
 I tried this step, many different ways, and in the end, I found it pretty useless.
 The deglosser needs to be scrubbed HARD in order for it to work at all, and even then, you end up with a patchy mess.
 Just skip it.

 I didn’t take any pictures using the Dremel on the doorknobs.
 The shot below is the same tool being used to sand down an old brass shower fixture we re-painted using the same method.

 Because of the smell and overspray, it’s always better to spray paint outdoors.
 Lay out some cardboard and go to town.
 I tried to prop the knobs up on some shims I had lying around so that I could easily get the very back (part touching the door) of the knob.

 You’ll have to do a couple coats, allowing the dry time described on the can between applications.
 Each time you spray, you’ll want to have moved the knobs into a different position (lying on a side, upside-down, etc) to make sure the knob is well covered from all angles. *Don’t forget to paint the screwheads, as those will show when you re-install!

 After the paint has cured (again, make sure to read your paint label), re-install!

 Come and visit again, anytime.
 We’ll leave the door(knobs) open for ya!